Abstract watercolor painting featuring colorful blossoms in shades of pink, purple, blue, green, and yellow with dark branch-like lines intertwining.

 Counseling for Athletes

-Who are you within it — and who would you possibly be without it?
+Who are you within it — and who are you outside of it, too?

-Underneath all of this is the question of identity.
 For many athletes, their sport becomes more than something they do — “athlete” becomes who they are.
 Performance, discipline, achievement, body image, social status, relationships, and self-worth can all become deeply tangled together.
-So when things get hard — injury, burnout, mistakes, conflict, transitions, or even the thought of life after sports — it can feel existential, not just confusing or disappointing.
+And when things get hard — injury, burnout, mistakes, conflict, transitions, or even the thought of life after sports — it can feel existential, not just confusing or disappointing.

 If you’re an athlete, one thing is certain: the experience is going to shape you.